 Simulation of two black holes merging.
 Video credit: Wikipedia

 LIGO recently detected these gravitational waves produced from the merger of two black holes, one 36 times the mass of our sun, and another 29 times the mass of our sun.
 When the two black holes collided, they formed a black hole 62 times the mass of our sun.
 We started with 65 solar masses and ended with 62, meaning we lost energy equal to 3 times the mass of our sun to the emitted gravitational waves.
-This is a lot of energy, however, it happened about 1.3 billion light years away, so the waves were extremely weak.
+This is a lot of energy, however, it happened about 1.3 billion light-years away, so the waves were extremely weak.

 What LIGO does is detect those ripples by shooting a laser at mirrors in two perpendicular tubes, and measuring the time it takes for the light to return.
-If a gravity wave passes through, spacetime with be distorted and the distance between the detector and the end mirrors will be altered, changing how long the light takes to travel back to the detector.
+If a gravitational wave passes through, spacetime would be distorted and the distance between the detector and the end mirrors will be altered, changing how long the light takes to travel back to the detector.
 To give you an idea how hard this measurement is to take, LIGO is trying to measure the distance between a set of mirrors that are 4 kilometers apart to an accuracy of 1/1000th the diameter of a proton.
 Meanwhile, things like earthquakes, people walking around, and even the wind blowing nearby trees can alter the distance between the mirrors, making the readings less accurate.

 LIGO uses many tools and tricks to try to reduce these noise sources.
-For example, image you are holding a string with a ball attached, like a pendulum.
+For example, imagine you are holding a string with a ball attached, like a pendulum.
 If you move your hand back and forth slowly, the ball will follow the motion of your hand.
 However, if you shake your hand back and forth very quickly, the ball will hardly move at all.
 This principle is used in LIGO to reduce meaningless data (statisticians call this noise) in the detector above a certain frequency.
 The mirrors in LIGO are suspended by pendulum attached to a pendulum repeatedly for a total of 4 pendula to get an accurate measurement.
 I did some work on the fibers on the pendula when I first worked at LIGO.

-Science Over Everything: But more recently you have worked on the data side of the project.
+CA: But more recently you have worked on the data side of the project.
 Can you explain more about the work you’ve done at LIGO?